railsuser2014/openobject-doc-book-en/5/5_15_Manufacturing/5_15_Manufacturing.rst

     (or the offcuts may have value for the company if they can be used elsewhere).

-If the module :mod:`mrp_subproduct` has been installed, you get a new tab Sub products in the Bill of Material that lets you set secondary products resulting from the manufacture of the finished product.
+If the module :mod:`mrp_subproduct` has been installed, you get a new tab Sub products in the Bill of Material that lets you set secondary products resulting from the manufacturing of the finished product.

 .. figure:: images/mrp_bom_subproduct.png
     :scale: 75